hyperledger/aries-mediator-service/redis-pq-demo/README.md

 1. Run a redis-cluster one is provided by using `docker-compose -f docker-compose.redis.yml up`
 1. Run this configuration, `docker-compose up --build`

+If you would like to run agents that connect to this mediator, the acapy playground demo can help.

+1. Run `docker-compose up` from the [demo/playground](https://github.com/hyperledger/aries-cloudagent-python/blob/main/demo/playground/)
 1. Set `MEDITATOR_INVITATION_URL` in [mediator_ping_agents.py](https://github.com/hyperledger/aries-cloudagent-python/blob/main/demo/playground/scripts/mediator_ping_agents.py) to the invitation url provided by the mediator on startup. and run this python script, `python ./mediator_ping_agents.py`
 1. Run the [acapy playground demo](https://github.com/hyperledger/aries-cloudagent-python/tree/main/demo/playground) with `APP_NETWORK_NAME=mediator_pq docker-compose up`
     - `mediator_ping_agents.py` accepts the mediator invitation for all the agents and pings the connections.
 If this succeed, each agent in the playground will have an active connection the mediator defined here.